Doctor of Philosophy (Ph.D.) in Agricultural Sciences

 To be admitted to candidacy, the student must have completed the Graduate School’s 24-credit hour residency requirement within four calendar years, plus the core and emphasis area coursework that was approved by their graduate advisory committee.
 This should take the student three to four semesters, depending on whether they had any graduate-level research methodology courses during their Master’s degree.
 At this time, they will take both written and oral preliminary examinations designed and administered by the student’s graduate advisory committee.
 These exams will each have two parts.
 One will focus on the student’s knowledge of the research methodology core and the second part will focus on the student’s chosen area of emphasis.
 If the preliminary examinations are not passed, a student must wait a minimum of three months for the second and final attempt to pass the exam.

 After passing the written and oral preliminary exams and with an approved dissertation proposal, the student will be admitted to candidacy.
-The Graduate School requires that Ph.D. students fulfill all degree requirements within five years of admission to candidacy or they may have to retake their preliminary exams.
+The Graduate School requires that Ph.D. in Agricultural Sciences students fulfill all degree requirements within five years of admission to candidacy or they may have to retake their preliminary exams.

 Dissertation and Dissertation Examination